 If you already are a Bank of Scotland business customer, you can apply for the credit card by filling in an online form.
 It should take 5-10 minutes and you should be prepared to give information about both yourself and your business.
 Among other things, they’ll ask for your business address, banking details and annual turnover.

-Finally, if you need to add any extra cardholders, be prepared to provide Bank of Scotland with their date of birth, mother’s maiden name, contact number and three years of address history.
+If you need to add any extra cardholders, be prepared to provide Bank of Scotland with their date of birth, mother’s maiden name, contact number and three years of address history.